adrian154/safeword/README.md

 * Read passwords from another Safeword password file

 `safeword importsafe <file>`
-* Same as `import`, but duplicate entries are skipped
+* Like `import`, but duplicate entries are skipped

 `safeword resave <file>`
 * Save the password file with a new password

 `safeword prompt`
 * Launch an interactive session, where multiple commands can be entered.

+`safeword dump`
+* Print out the full password file in plaintext.
+BE CAREFUL WITH THIS COMMAND!

 More than one operation can be specified at once, like this: